Homotopy groups of spheres: Low-dimensional examples

 All the interesting cases of homotopy groups of spheres involve mappings from a higher-dimensional sphere onto one of lower dimension.
 Unfortunately, the only example which can easily be visualized is not interesting: there are no nontrivial mappings from the ordinary sphere to the circle.
 Hence, π_{2}(S^{1}) = 0.
 This is because S^{1} has the real line as its universal cover which is contractible (it has the homotopy type of a point).
-In addition, because S^{2} is simply connected, by the lifting criterion, any map from S^{2} to S^{1} can be lifted to a map into the real line and the nullhomotopy descends to the downstairs space.
+In addition, because S^{2} is simply connected, by the lifting criterion, any map from S^{2} to S^{1} can be lifted to a map into the real line and the nullhomotopy descends to the downstairs space (via composition).

 The first nontrivial example with i > n concerns mappings from the 3-sphere to the ordinary 2-sphere, and was discovered by Heinz Hopf, who constructed a nontrivial map from S^{3} to S^{2}, now known as the Hopf fibration.
 This map generates the homotopy group π_{3}(S^{2}) = Z.

 History

 In the late 19th century Camille Jordan introduced the notion of homotopy and used the notion of a homotopy group, without using the language of group theory.
 A more rigorous approach was adopted by Henri Poincaré in his 1895 set of papers Analysis situs where the related concepts of homology and the fundamental group were also introduced.

 Higher homotopy groups were first defined by Eduard Čech in 1932.
 (His first paper was withdrawn on the advice of Pavel Sergeyevich Alexandrov and Heinz Hopf, on the grounds that the groups were commutative so could not be the right generalizations of the fundamental group.)
-Witold Hurewicz is also credited with the introduction of homotopy groups in his 1935 paper and also for the Hurewicz theorem which can be used to calculate some of the groups.
+Witold Hurewicz is also credited with the introduction of homotopy groups in his 1935 paper.
 An important method for calculating the various groups is the concept of stable algebraic topology, which finds properties that are independent of the dimensions.
 Typically these only hold for larger dimensions.
 The first such result was Hans Freudenthal's suspension theorem, published in 1937.
 Stable algebraic topology flourished between 1945 and 1966 with many important results.
 In 1953 George W. Whitehead showed that there is a metastable range for the homotopy groups of spheres.
 Jean-Pierre Serre used spectral sequences to show that most of these groups are finite, the exceptions being π_{n}(S^{n}) and π_{4n−1}(S^{2n}).
 Others who worked in this area included José Adem, Hiroshi Toda, Frank Adams, J. Peter May, Mark Mahowald, Daniel Isaksen, Guozhen Wang, and Zhouli Xu.
 The stable homotopy groups π_{n+k}(S^{n}) are known for k up to 90, and, as of 2023, unknown for larger k.